-Hard hat colors serve the purpose of identification of the workers and signifying their responsibilities on the job site.
+Hard hat colors help identify workers and signify their responsibilities on the job site.

 For instance, color coded hard hats prevents delays and protects workers during: